College: Anne Spencer Daves College of Education, Health and Human Sciences

 FAD 4265 (3) Family Diversity

-FAD 4932 (3) Pre-Professional Development (must have 90 credit hours completed toward the degree; must be completed with grade B minus or higher)
+FAD 4932 (3) Pre-Professional Development (must have 90 credit hours completed toward the degree)

-FAD 4805 (6) Practicum in Family & Child Science (must have completed four (4) of the required courses for the major and Pre-Professional Development prior to enrollment; must complete with a final grade of B minus or higher)
+FAD 4805 (6) Practicum in Family & Child Science (must have completed four (4) of the required courses for the major and Pre-Professional Development prior to enrollment)

-*FAD 3343 meets Upper Division Writing requirements and is available to students outside of the FCS major
+*FAD 3343 meets Upper Division Writing requirements and is available to students outside of the HDFS major

 Minor or area of concentration: (12 hours)